LongxingTan/Machine-learning-interview/02_ml/05_deep_learning.md

 def activation_fn(self, x):
     """
-    A method of FFL which contains the operation and defination of given activation function.
+    A method of FFL which contains the operation and definition of given activation function.
     """
     if self.activation == 'relu':
         x[x < 0] = 0